Falcion/Briefmaschine/.github/docs/COMMIT_CONVENTION.md

 Footer, as the part of a body's message, can contain information about breaking changes and deprecations and is also the place to reference issues, PRs, tickets from other issue tracking products (like Jira) and everything other that this commit closes or is related to.

+- you CAN start with capitalized letter, this is a description;
+- you can enter dot at the end of summary;
+- you can use imperative and custom grammatics;

-Breaking change section should start with the phrase of "BREAKING CHANGE: " followed by a short description of what is deprecated, a blank like and a detailed description of the deprecation that also metions the recommended update path.
+Breaking change section should start with the phrase of "BREAKING CHANGE: " followed by a short description of what is deprecated, a blank line and a detailed description of the deprecation that also metions the recommended update path.

 #### Reverting commits